shenmbsw/tensorflow-dropblock/README.md

-An tensorflow implementation of dropblock
+A tensorflow version implementation of dropblock.